With features like masked emails and credit cards, IronVest strives to achieve more than the average password manager.

 Overall: (3.5)

-IronVest’s platform is clean and organized.
-Where it loses points, though, is its lack of a desktop app.
+While I’m overall a fan of IronVest’s minimal interface, it again loses points for its lack of a desktop app.
 Manually inputting or changing data in your vault requires you to sign in through IronVest’s website.
-Personally, I prefer accessing my vault through an app, and feel as though a password manager at IronVest’s price tag should offer that.
+I prefer accessing my vault through an app, and feel as though a password manager at IronVest’s price tag should offer that as an option.
 Compared to apps offered by competitors like 1Password and Dashlane, IronVest’s online vault is far more cumbersome to navigate.

-From my experience with IronVest, the data importation process needs work.
-Like most password managers, IronVest allows you to import your data from other password managers via CSV file.
-However, this did not work for me.
 While IronVest is a new platform that’s surely working out some kinks, this shortcoming will make it very difficult for most users to make the switch.

 IronVest also makes it very easy to sign in and create accounts with a masked email.
 As masked emails are one of the marquees of IronVest’s platform, it’s good to see that using them is a convenient experience.